-□ 4.
+□ 3.
 Peel the backing from one side of the double-sided tape.
 Attach it to the back of the receiver.
-Peel the backing from the other side of the double-sided tape and attach the receiver to the front of the servo compartment.
-Route the excess rudder and elevator servo wires under the servo tray.
-The throttle and drop door servo wires should be positioned so they do not interfere with the rudder and elevator control rods.
+Peel the backing from the other side of the double-sided tape and attach it to the bottom of the servo compartment.